 Secretary of Agriculture Sonny Perdue recently announced the individuals who will serve on the Pennsylvania USDA Farm Service Agency (FSA) state committee.
 The state committee is responsible for the oversight of farm programs and county committee operations, resolving appeals from the agriculture community, and helping to keep producers informed about FSA programs.

 Each state committee has five members, one chairperson and four members.
-Additional appointees will be named at a later date.
 The individuals appointed to serve on this committee include: